-Today in this article, I will tell you about the evolution of photography and it’s timeline with the illustrative images and as well the first photograph and cameras of the history.
-First the content list and then we’ll go straight to the topic.
+Today in this article, I will tell you about the evolution of photography and its timeline with the illustrative images and show you the first photograph of history.
+The history and evolution of photography are full of ups and downs, incredible discoveries, envy, and competition, and its evolutionary tree goes back to the 5th century BC.

 - Hole in The Wall